 2. Styptic Pencil

-If you don’t have any corn starch or styptic powder in your home, use a bar of soap!
-Gently but firmly apply the bar of soap to the dog’s toe nail or paw and hold it there for a few minutes to allow the blood to clot.
-If possible, try to use a fragrance free soap.
+If you do not have styptic powder in your home, you can use a fragrance-free bar of soap.
+Simply hold the bar against the toenail for a few minutes and allow the blood to clot.

 Speaking of things you likely have in your home, cornstarch is also an effective way to stop toenail bleeding if you cut the nail too short.
 Pet owners can sprinkle cornstarch on a cotton ball or paper towel and hold it against the end of the nail for a few minutes.
 The cornstarch and pressure will allow the blood to clot and cause the bleeding to stop.
 Flour and baking soda can also be used as a clotting agent.

 Finally, if you have nothing else on hand you can use a band-aid or bandage material to help control the bleeding.
 However, please know that this is merely a temporary solution.
 It stops the bleeding by applying pressure.
 If the bleeding continues it will be necessary to purchase one of the aforementioned tools in order to clot the blood.
 In severe cases, veterinary treatment may be necessary.